Book Promotion

 The list has also received criticism for being an inaccurate measure of sales because they prioritize short-term “fast” data over more accurate long-term data.
 A book that sells well consistently is usually overlooked because the nature of the weekly lists means that only a particular week’s sales data is ever considered when it comes to conferring bestseller status.
 Consequently, books that have just recently debuted will be more likely to make their way onto the list than those that have been out longer and experienced higher sales volumes consistently but at a slower, more steady rate.

 The priority of “fast data,” in contradiction to the above, also means that debut books can often fall short of the targets required to make the list due to something called “circular sales.”
 What this means is that once a debut book makes it onto the bestseller list, it can then be marketed as a bestseller, meaning it’s more likely to remain on that list, pushing new titles away from the coveted spots.
-For instance, at the time of writing, The Seven Husbands of Evelyn Hugo, by Taylor Jenkins Reid, has spent a whopping 78 weeks on the Paperback Trade Fiction list.
+For instance, in 2022, The Seven Husbands of Evelyn Hugo by Taylor Jenkins Reid, spent a whopping 78 weeks on the Paperback Trade Fiction list.

 There have also been instances of writers, publishers, and marketing companies using shady tactics to buy their way onto the lists.
 Thankfully this is something that The New York Times takes seriously, and is considered widely unethical by the industry at large.